 Even if you do file for an extension, you still have to estimate and pay your taxes due by July 15.
 (You don’t need to file for an extension if you file and pay before July 15.)
 You'll need to pay at least 90 percent of what you end up owing to avoid late payment penalties, which are 0.5 percent of what you owe per month.
 Combined, the two penalties cannot exceed 25 percent of what you owe.

-Finally, if you're self-employed, you can pay your first-quarter estimated taxes due April 15 on July 15.
-The IRS hasn’t announced if there are any changes for the second-quarter estimated taxes, due June 15, or for subsequent estimated tax payments for 2020.
+Finally, if you're self-employed, you can pay your first-quarter estimated taxes due April 15 and June 15 on July 15.